nmstreethran/notebook/git-notes.md

 git submodule add https://github.com/username/repository.wiki.git wiki
 ```

 Commit this addition to the main repository and push the changes.
-Once changes to the wiki within the submodule are made (e.g., new markdown files, images), these changes must first be committed and pushed to the wiki's branch, before committing and pushing to the main repository's branch.
+Once changes to the wiki within the submodule are made (e.g. new markdown files, images), these changes must first be committed and pushed to the wiki's branch, before committing and pushing to the main repository's branch.

 See the [Git documentation on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).